 Philosophers are seldom famous in their own lifetime.
 Jean-Paul Sartre (1905-80) was an exception.
 In the Liberation period after World War Two, he was a celebrity and public intellectual par excellence.
 For example, thousands attended his public lecture Existentialism is a Humanism, towards the end of 1945.
-In this lecture he gave the eager public a more accessible version of his book, Being and Nothingness (1943), where he presents the notion of mawaise foi, translated as bad faith.
+In this lecture he gave the eager public a more accessible version of his book, Being and Nothingness (1943), where he presents the notion of mauvaise foi, translated as 'bad faith.'
 Sartre's theory of bad faith can be understood as a critique of Sigmund Freud's depth-psychological account of self-deception.
 Sartre's (1943, 570) theory of mind and his own methodology, existential psychoanalysis, attempts to remain faithful to Edmund Husserl's phenomenology, simply put, that all psychic acts are coextensive with consciousness.

-In the philosophical literature, and according to the traditional model, self-deception requires an individual to hold contradictory beliefs, and the individual must intentionally believe something which s/he knows to be false.
-The traditional model has raised two paradoxes, the so-called static paradox, i.e. "How can an individual hold contradictory beliefs simultaneously?", and the dynamic or strategic paradox, i.e. "How can an individual deceive herself without her intentions being rendered ineffective?"
+In the philosophical literature, and according to the traditional model, self-deception requires an individual to hold contradictory beliefs, and must intentionally believe something which s/he knows to be false.
+The traditional model raised two paradoxes, the so-called static paradox, i.e., "How can an individual hold contradictory beliefs simultaneously?" and the dynamic or strategic paradox, i.e., "How can an individual deceive herself without her intentions being rendered ineffective?"
 (Mele, 2001).

-Yet, for those that ascribe to a depth-psychological perspective, the problem of self-deception is not so problematic.
-According to depth-psychological perspectives, individuals can hide their own motivations from themselves (Lockie, 2003).
-Central to Freud's (1915/1957, 1923/1961) theory of mind, and his therapeutic methodology of psychoanalysis, is the premise that we can be motivated by unconscious drives or impulses of which we are not aware - which push for satisfaction, even at the expense of our conscious beliefs and wishes.
-The aim of psychoanalysis is to bring awareness to these "hidden" drives.3 According to Freud (1915), these concealed motivations are not merely 'descriptively unconscious,' instead, they are 'dynamically unconscious,' which highlights that the individual is actively (through the use of defence mechanisms) trying to keep motivations out of awareness.
+Yet, for those that ascribe to a depth-psychological perspective, the problem of self-deception is not so elusive.
+Simply put, from a depth-psychological perspective individuals can hide their own motivations from themselves (Lockie, 2003).
+Freud (1915/1957, 1923/1961) provides an account of self-deception in his discussion of illusion, repression, and delusion.
+He uses the words Selbstbetrug and Selbsttäuschung interchangeably when referring to self-deception.
+Selbstbetrug is usually translated as 'self-deceit', or 'deception', while Selbsttäuschung is usually translated as 'self-deceit' or 'delusion.'
+Central to Freud's theory of mind, and his therapeutic methodology of psychoanalysis, is the premise that we can be motivated by unconscious drives or impulses of which we are not aware - which push for satisfaction, even at the expense of our conscious beliefs and wishes.
+The aim of psychoanalysis is to bring awareness to these 'hidden' drives.
+According to Freud, these concealed motivations are not merely 'descriptively unconscious,' instead, they are 'dynamically unconscious,' which highlights that the individual is actively (through the use of defence mechanisms) trying to keep motivations out of awareness.
 Moreover, the unconscious is not accessible to our awareness and is composed of non-conceptual and symbolic elements that cannot be communicated through language.

-It must be noted that this notion predates Freud, for instance, The Philosophy of the Unconscious by Von Hartmann was published in 1869.
-And prior to that, Arthur Schopenhauer (1819/1969), in The World as Will and Representation, argued for a conceptual and aconceptual divide of the mind.
-He was critical of Immanuel Kant's theory of mind which claim that all cognition is conceptual.
-Similarly, Friedrich Nietzsche (1881/1982, 76) proposed that "[a]ll our so-called consciousness is a more or less fantastic commentary on an unknown, perhaps unknowable, but felt text."
+It must be noted that this notion predates Freud, for instance, The Philosophy of the Unconscious by Eduard von Hartmann was published in 1869.
+And prior to that, Arthur Schopenhauer

+(1819/1969) in The World as Will and Representation, argued for a conceptual and aconceptual divide of the mind.
+Similarly, Nietzsche (1881/1982, 76) proposed that "[a]ll our so-called consciousness is a more or less fantastic commentary on an unknown, perhaps unknowable, but felt text."